Skip to main content

 Task P-13 Information Life Cycle

-1. Data management policies and procedures: provides a clear understanding of how data flows through a system, where it is stored at each stage, and how long it needs to be retained.
+• Data management policies and procedures provide a clear understanding of how data flows through a system, where it is stored at each stage, and how long it needs to be retained.
 These policies and procedures are essential for managing data quality, security, compliance, and efficient retrieval throughout its lifecycle, from creation to disposal.

-2. System documentation outlining data flows and storage: provides a clear understanding of all stages of the information life cycle for each type of data processed, stored, or transmitted by the system.
-This allows systems to carryout comprehensive assessment of security risks associated with that data throughout its lifecycle.
+• System documentation outlining data flows and storage provide a clear understanding of all stages of the information life cycle for each type of data processed, stored, or transmitted by the system.
+This allows systems to carry out comprehensive assessment of security risks associated with that data throughout its lifecycle.
 It is crucial for determining where and how sensitive information is handled within the system to implement appropriate security controls.

-1. A detailed understanding of the information life cycle for each type of data the system handles: allows CMS to effectively manage data throughout its lifecycle, ensuring proper storage, access, security, and disposal.
-Ultimately minimizing risks, while optimizing data usage, and complying with relevant regulations by knowing when and how to retire outdated data.
+• A detailed understanding of the information life cycle for each type of data the system handles allows CMS to effectively manage data throughout its lifecycle, ensuring proper storage, access, security, and disposal.
+Ultimately, this minimizes risks and optimizes data usage, and complies with relevant regulations by knowing when and how to retire outdated data.

-2. Identification of security and privacy controls needed at each stage of the life cycle: ensures that data is protected throughout its entire existence, from creation to disposal, by addressing potential vulnerabilities specific to each phase, minimizing risk and maximizing data integrity throughout the process.
+• Identification of security and privacy controls needed at each stage of the life cycle ensures that data is protected throughout its entire existence, from creation to disposal, by addressing potential vulnerabilities specific to each phase, minimizing risk, and maximizing data integrity throughout the process.

-Discussion: The RMF Prepare Step Task P-13; is crucial for identifying all of the stages in the life cycle of all the types of information that go through the system.
+The RMF Prepare Step Task P-13 is crucial for identifying all of the stages in the life cycle of all the types of information that go through the system.

 The CMS Office of Strategic Operations and Regulatory Affairs (OSORA) provides guidance on CMS systems information life cycle and the Technical Reference Architecture (TRA) provides the authoritative technical architecture approach and technical reference standards that must be followed by all CMS systems.
 This approach helps in identifying potential vulnerabilities and in ensuring that data is protected appropriately at all stages.
 The information life cycle task is vital for systems handling sensitive or regulated data, ensuring compliance with data protection laws and policies.